Nwjr20/Dart-Code-Club-Modules/Unit3 Logic and Control Flow/README.md

   }
   ```

-Now, try entering a 'print()' function that tells you if a is greater than b.
+Now, try entering a `print()` function that tells you if a is greater than b.
-Insert another line before the closing bracket (}) and write print();
+Insert another line before the closing curly brace (`}`) and write `print();`

-Insert '(a > b)' in the print function.
+Insert `(a > b)` in the print function.
 The console will calculate whatever is in the parenthesis first, so it will check to see if a is greater than b and print the result.

 Now, the Editor should look like this: